mkdocstrings/pytkdocs/README.md

       replace titles of an indented block by their Markdown admonition equivalent:
       `AdmonitionType: Title` will become `!!! admonitiontype "Title"`.
     - `restructured-text` does not accept any options.
-    - `numpy` does not accept any options
+    - `numpy` does not accept any options.

 <sup>1</sup>: reStructured Text parsing is in active development and is not feature complete yet.
 <sup>2</sup>: The following sections are currently not supported : `Notes`, `See Also`, `Warns` and `References`